The Church preached respect and care for the natural world long before it was cool. This Earth Day, share some of that tradition with your kids.

 See Prayer Inspired by Nature for even more ways to incorporate the natural world into your family worship.

-2. Check out the poetry of Jesuit priest Gerard Manley Hopkins
+2. Check out the Poetry of Jesuit Father Gerard Manley Hopkins

 Jesuit priest Gerard Manley Hopkins became famous after his death for his bold, innovative style of poetry.
 In poems such as “The Windhover,” “Pied Beauty,” and “God’s Grandeur,” he vividly demonstrated how nature can be a window onto the transcendent.
 Plus, even younger kids will enjoy his playful sprung verse.